-Championed by local state Sen. T'Wina Nobles, the recess law starting in 2024-25 will be one of the
+Championed by local state Sen. T'Wina Nobles, the recess law starting in 2024-25 will be one of the strongest in the country.
+12 The law defines recess as

 WHY YOUTH DON'T GO TO PARKS AS OFTEN AS THEY WOULD LIKE